512 years in the future.

 “Let her be,” agreed Fullbrook.
 “She’s not our problem.”

 Skarsgard gazed forlornly at the hapless figure, as she continued to glide toward him.
 She was flailing her arms and legs, as though she was desperately trying to gain control of her trajectory – as though she was trying to “swim” through space.
 The futility of this instinctive effort made her tiny, fragile form appear even more pathetic.
 As she sailed closer and closer to Skarsgard, he reached out an arm to her.
 She reached out to him too, but her path didn’t bring her close enough for them to connect.
-It did being her close enough, though, that Skarsgard saw her face inside the helmet.
+It did bring her close enough, though, that Skarsgard saw her face inside the helmet.
 She was indeed a woman – a woman in her forties.
 He saw her mouth moving – was she calling out to him?
 He couldn’t make out the words; he could only read her eyes.
 Those eyes – eyes brimming with disbelief, confusion and fear.

 Skarsgard knew those eyes would haunt him from this day forward.